svalinn/DAGMC/doc/usersguide/workflow/dag-mcnp5.rst

 Running DAG-MCNP5 is identical to running the standard MCNP5, but a few new keywords have been added to the command line to specify the necessary files.

-:``gcad=<geom_file>``: (required) The ``geom_file`` is the geometry
+:``gcad=<geom_file>`` (required): Specify the filename of the input geometry
-                       file that contains your geometric model, either in the ACIS (\*.sat) format or the MOAB (\*.h5m) format.
+    file.
+It can be in one of three formats: the ACIS (\*.sat) format, the MOAB (\*.h5m) format, or a facet file produced by DAGMC.
 If this entry is not present, DAG-MCNP5 will assume that it is running in standard MCNP5 mode.
-This runtime parameter is described in more detail above.

-:``ftol=<faceting_tolerance>``: (optional) [default: 1e-3] This is a
+:``ftol=<faceting_tolerance>`` (optional): [default: 1e-3] This is a real number
-                               real number that provides guidance to
-                               the faceting engine regarding the
-                               maximum distance between a facet and
-                               the surface it is representing.
-It is only used when reading an ACIS (\*.sat) ``geom_file``.
-When reading a MOAB
-                               (\*.h5m) file, the facets have already
+    that provides guidance to the faceting engine regarding the maximum allowable distance between a facet and the surface it is representing.
+It is only used when reading an ACIS (\*.sat) ``geom_file`` as when reading a MOAB (\*.h5m) file, the facets have already been generated.
-                               been generated and this setting is
-                               ignored.
-This runtime parameter is
-                               described in more detail above.

-:``fcad=<facet_file>``: (optional) The ``facet_file`` is written by
-                           DAG-MCNP5 in the MOAB (\*.h5m) format.
-When an ACIS file is read by DAG-MCNP5, a number of pre-processing and initialization steps
-                           are necessary.
-Since these can be time consuming, the user has the option to create a ``facet_file`` the first time that they use a geometry and then use that ``facet_file`` with the ``gcad`` keyword in
-                           subsequent uses.
-This runtime parameter is
-                           described in more detail above.

-:``lcad=<log_file>``: (optional) The ``log_file`` is a skeleton of an
-                           MCNP file for the cells and surfaces in your geometry.
-This file is created by DAG-MCNP5 to communicate the material
+:``fcad=<facet_file>`` (optional): [default: fcad] Specify the filename of the
+    output facet file.
+This is the file produced by DAGMC that contains the geometry as well as the products of a number of preprocessing steps, which can be quite time-consuming.
+This file can be used as input with the ``gcad=`` keyword in subsequent runs to avoid spending time redoing the preprocessing steps.

+:``lcad=<log_file>`` (optional): [default: lcad] Specify the filename of the
-                           assignments, boundary conditions, and
-                           tallies that you defined in your geometry.
-                           If you give a name other than the default (``lcad``) for this file on the command-line, that file will be used instead of the one generated automatically by DAG-MCNP5.
-This
+    output log file.
+This is a skeleton of an MCNP file which contains information about the volumes, surfaces, materials and material assignments, boundary conditions, and tallies defined in the geometry.
+If you specify a name other than the default for this file on the command-line, that file will be used instead of the one generated automatically by DAG-MCNP5.
+This\
-                           is useful to make small changes to your material assignments and/or importances,
-                           but **can not** be used to change the geometry.
-It is up to the user to ensure that the ``log_file`` being used
+    can be useful if you want to make small changes to your material assignments, importances, etc., but it cannot be used to change anything about the geometry.
+It is up to the user to ensure that the geometry file and log file being used correspond to each other.
+This runtime parameter is unique to DAG-MCNP5.
-                           corresponds to the geometry file in
-                           question.
-This runtime parameter is unique
-                           to the DAG-MCNP5 implementation of DAGMC.